adi-g15/cpproj/README.md

 Usage:
   cpproj [OPTION...]

-      --name arg        Name of project (can be passed directly too, without mentioning --name)
-      --std arg         C++ standard to use (11,14,17,20,..., default is c++17)
+      --name arg       Name of project (mentioning --name can be skipped) --std arg        C++ standard to use (11,14,17,20,..., default is c++17)
-      --no-git          DON'T initialise a repo, default is a git repo is also created in the project) -B, --build_tool arg  make or cmake, default is cmake (default: cmake) -h, --help            Show help
+      --no-git         DON'T initialise a repo, default is a git repo is also created in the project)
+      --build_sys arg  make or cmake, build system or generator, default is cmake (default: cmake)
+  -B, --build          Build the project
+  -R, --run            Build and Run the executable
+      --exec arg       Executable name (this is not required, and is used only by `cpproj run`)
+  -h, --help           Show help
 ```

 **Examples**

 * `cpproj my_project` or `cpproj --name my_project`  (both same)
 * `cpproj my_project --no-git`    (without a git repo)
-* `cpproj my_project --B make`    (default is CMake)
+* `cpproj my_project --build_sys make`
 * `cpproj my_project --std 14`    (builds a CMake project)
+* `cpproj --build`                (inside a project or it's build directory)
+* `cpproj --run`                  (also builds the project)

-> Irrespective of order of arguments
+> Irrespective of order of arguments, and all above can be combined in any order

 ## Future